Meet our Stallholders - Honey Festival 2023

 Jane Sellers joins us to demonstrate the wonderful art of skep making.
 She will make skeps to order from wheat or oat grass, or from a native Irish grass known as Purple Moor Grass , Molinia caerulea www.janesbees.ie

-Find out all about the Wicklow Co.
-Co Climate action and biodiversity plans at their stand.
-Learn all about the fantastic Barn Owl Project and how you can help.
+Visit the ‘Heritage & Biodiversity’ stand for Wicklow County Council to discover the action and biodiversity plans.
+Learn about the fantastic Barn Owl Project and how you can help.
 Read all about it here

 © Copyright Ashford and District Beekeepers Association